Skip to content

 Here are a few treasures (all quotes are from the NIV):

-Caution: If you are a Christian struggling with low self-esteem to the point where you are considering harming yourself, do not wait to get help.
+Caution: If you struggle with low self-worth to the point where you are considering harming yourself, do not wait to get help.
 This is the time to talk to your pastor, a trusted family member or friend, or a mentor or teacher.
 The hole may be too deep for you to get out of on your own.